Christian Quotations of the Day

-for March, 2003
+Quotations for March, 2003

-March 1, 2003
+Saturday, March 1, 2003

 Feast of David, Bishop of Menevia, Patron of Wales, c.601

-Original sin ... is that which makes us paint in white and black the relative good we do and the evil we combat; it is that which sends us corporately from one false absolute to its dialectical opposite; it is that which moves us to fight for our prejudices as if we were fighting for God, or else to contract out of decision in the world unless we can envisage the choice as hating unconditional divine warrant; it is that which bids us attribute others' evil to their free will and our own to the pressure of circumstances.
+Original sin ... is that which makes us paint in white and black the relative good we do and the evil we combat; it is that which sends us corporately from one false absolute to its dialectical opposite; it is that which moves us to fight for our prejudices as if we were fighting for God, or else to contract out of decision in the world unless we can envisage the choice as having unconditional divine warrant; it is that which bids us attribute others’ evil to the malice of their free will and our own to the pressure of circumstances.

-March 2, 2003
+Sunday, March 2, 2003

 Feast of Chad, Abbot of Lastingham, Bishop of Lichfield, Missionary, 672